AdobeDocs/data-collection-apis/src/pages/endpoints/media/sessions.md

 ## `sessionEnd`

 The `sessionEnd` endpoint immediately ends a media playback session.
 Sessions end automatically when no events are received for 10 minutes, or when no playhead movement happens for 30 minutes.
 You can call this endpoint when you consider a session "done" and do not want any subsequent events tracked as part of the same session.
+See [Media Edge API implementation examples](../../getting-started/media-edge-examples.md) for more examples calling this endpoint.

 Usage of this endpoint requires an active session.
 Make sure that you call the [`sessionStart`](#sessionstart) endpoint first to obtain a valid session ID.
 Calling this endpoint immediately ends the session for the given session ID, meaning that you cannot use that same session ID in subsequent API calls.
 If you want to track additional events after calling this endpoint, call the [`sessionStart`](#sessionstart) endpoint to obtain a new session ID.